RawBoeuf/EC2WebServer/README.md

 # EC2 Web Server
 ## Summary
 This is my first time using AWS.
 I've helped out with a website previously, but this is the first time making my own without help.
-The contents of the web-server will improve as I progress in HTML, CSS, and Javascript.
+The contents of the web-server will improve as I progress in learning Apache, HTML, CSS, and Javascript.
 The goal is to make a porfolio website with a basic HTML framework then add some CSS and Javascript.

 ## Goal
 Obtain an understanding of how to deploy and maintain a web server through an AWS EC2 instance on Apache.